 Should & Do Black Canadians support black music, events and businesses.

 I do believe we support black businesses, wherever possible.
 As a consumer myself, there are several challenges that prevent me from consistently supporting a Black owned business such as; the business location, receiving more value for my money and requiring a specific level of customer service, for my business.
-It’s not always feasible to support a black owned business but I do believe as a community, we try.
+It’s not always feasible to support a black-owned business but I do believe as a community, we try.

 I’ve seen growing support for our Black Canadian music.
-Community talent shows promoting local artist, are increasing.
+Community talent shows promoting a local artist, are increasing.
 Obviously, Drake and Melanie Fiona’s international fame, has given us tremendous exposure but there is local support for black music.

 We still have a ways to go, to create a large demand for our music locally but again the support is there.
-We still face the challenge of Canadian Record Labels not promoting, signing or financially supporting local black artist but that is a topic for another conversation.I find our black community will support party/club events.
+We still face the challenge of Canadian Record Labels not promoting, signing or financially supporting the local black artist but that is a topic for another conversation.I find our black community will support party/club events.
 Many of us (not all) are not willing to experience something new - broaden our horizons, so to speak.
 I think we could do better by supporting events that promote black photography, visual arts and fashion.
 We need to get to the point where we can attract large numbers to black special events, similar to what we do for clubs.

 Some claim that we have musical artist and talents in Canada that are as good as or better than those in the US.

 Yes, I agree.
 However, I think location has very little to do with our talent to be honest.
 I believe that our talent was always been comparable to that of the US.
-Again, thanks to the international exposure of Kardi, Drake and Melanie Fiona the world is paying closer attention to us.
+Again, thanks to the international exposure of Kardi, Drake and Melanie Fiona the world is paying close attention to us.
 I think it’s fair to say, we are definitely on a level playing field.
 Local artist, Shi Wisdom is a perfect of example of an artist as talented as, or better than a few US artist out right now.
 But it’s very much about the timing.

 Mention a few of your black favourite Canadian Artist?

 Kardi, K-os and Saukrates have always been a few of my favourites.
-Of course Drake & Melanie Fiona, and local artist; Shi Wisdom, Rich Kidd and Kim Davis are definitely talents to look out for.
+Of course, Drake & Melanie Fiona, and local artist; Shi Wisdom, Rich Kidd and Kim Davis are definitely talents to look out for.

 What’s your understanding of black history in Canada?

 Unfortunately, I’m guilty of having little understanding of Canadian Black History.
 We are not known, to promote the accomplishments of historical Black Canadians - beyond the month of Feb.
-I think it’s fair to say, that we know more about American black history, than that of our Black Canadian History.
+I think it’s fair to say, that we know more about American black history than that of our Black Canadian History.
 For example, we host one of the largest festivals in the world “Caribana”, which is a great event.
 But how many people really know that the original purpose of Caribana and what Caribana, really represents?
 Not many, I’m sure.
-So beyond the posters in school hall-ways, that display unrecognizable historical Black Canadians, not much is done to promote our numerous historical accomplishments, throughout the year.
+So beyond the posters in school hallways, that display unrecognizable historical Black Canadians, not much is done to promote our numerous historical accomplishments, throughout the year.